tks18/pyquery/README.md

 - **Standardize NULLs**: Turn those weird "NA", "null", "-" into actual NULLs.

 ### 🏭 **Production Ready**
 - **Recipe Mode**: Build a pipeline of steps.
+Save as JSON.
 Replay it anytime.
-- **Threaded Export**: Exports happen in the background.
+- **Async Export**: Exports happen in the background with a fancy spinner.
 Keep working while it saves.
 - **SQL Export**: Push clean data straight to your Data Warehouse.
 Current mood: ELT.

 ---